FacilMap/Leaflet.DraggableLines/README.md

 * `enableForLayer`: A callback that receives a layer as its parameter and needs to return a boolean that decides whether dragging should be enabled for this layer.
 This is called for all existing Polyline layers when `enable()` is called on the `L.DraggableLines` object, and for any Polyline that is added to the map while it is enabled.
+Instead of a callback, a boolean can be specified to apply it to all layers (for example, passing `false` will disable automatic enabling for any layers).
   By default this returns true for all Polylines that have `interactive: true`.
 * `startIcon`: An instance of `L.Icon` that should be used for the draggable marker at the start point of a line (not applicable for polygons).
 Defaults to a green marker.